Tahoe Truckee, California

 The GLR Campaign also recognizes Tahoe Truckee’s exemplary efforts to implement the Campaign’s framework for success, scale and sustainability, including aligning previously disparate programs and efforts to impact Campaign solutions areas; working to integrate fragmented services to strengthen supports in the community; forging a hospital-led coalition to integrate existing dental services and fill gaps; providing a clearinghouse for local stakeholders to come together to work toward improving third-grade reading proficiency; and working strategically with affordable housing complexes to provide on-site literacy, health and wellness, and enrichment classes for children.
 Especially noteworthy is Tahoe Truckee’s success in developing multiyear support for these place-based supports for vulnerable children.

-Community Lead: Laura Brown
+For more information, contact Community Lead: Laura Brown